 If you need to search for multiple words or phrases in any order, you can add multiple keywords or phrases separately or by using quotes around each one.
 For example, typing “iPhone 6”digitizer into the search input will split the search into 2 separate keywords iPhone 6 and digitizer.

 Input multiple keywords using quotes:

-Keywords are split appropriately upon hitting "enter" or clicking search button:
+Keywords are split appropriately upon hitting "TAB" or clicking outside of the search box.

-Results are displayed after hitting "enter" again or clicking "Apply" button:
+Results are displayed after hitting "ENTER" or clicking "Apply" button: